spiral2k/simpo-server/README.md

 # Simpo (server)

-CRU project built with Node.js, Express & PostgreSQL from the ground up
+CRU project built with Node.js, Express & PostgreSQL
 ## Getting Started

 These instructions will get you a copy of the simpo-server up and running on your local machine for development and production purposes.